9 Day Combination Package

 DAY 3 KYOTO – HIROSHIMA

-Itsukushima Shrine in Miyajima
+Itsukushima Shrine in Miyajima Lunch (meal charges not included in the tour)

 A World Heritage site.
 Established in the 6th century, this shrine is one of Japan’s finest, and is famous for its beautiful Shinden-zukuri style structure (architecture representative of a nobles’ residence in the Heian period).
 The contrast of the green of Mount Misen behind the lacquered shrine pavilion and the blue of the Seto Sea is beautiful and evocative of the underwater palace of Ryugujo.
-Lunch is not included.

 Hiroshima Peace Memorial Park & Museum